gabbobersi/Conway_game_of_life/notes/README.md

   - [ ] Draw mode with limited resources per team
 ## Engineering tradeoffs
 - **More iterations on the grid:**
-  - Note: Matrices operations will be ported to Numpy in the future.
+  - Note: Matrices operations will be ported to Numpy in the future (they represents an obvious bottle-neck).
   - Positive: code is more organized and maintainable.
   - Negative: in grid.py module, different methods require different iterations on the same matrix (which is the grid, listxlist).
 - **Factory patterns:**